Basavarajrp/ES6-/default_parameters/README.md

 # Handling default parameters in ES5
-Everyone knows about the functions and its use cases, during the ES5 we still defined functions with input parameters to it.
+Everyone knows about the functions and its use cases, during the ES5 we have defined functions with input parameters to it.

-:worried: When calling the functions what if we have not passed the input paramters, how this was handled.
+:worried: When calling the functions what if we have not passed the input paramters, and how this was handled.

 Let's get into the code.
 ```Javascript